 of Qualified Logging Professionals (QLP's) The SFI Implementation Committee

-distributed by Program Participants to interested individuals that meet
+by Program Participants to interested individuals that meet the QLP definition.

-Forest Products and Mike Maxfield, Certification and Communications Manager
+Products and Mike Maxfield, Certification and Communications Manager Ontario

-Ontario for Resolute Forest Products and Chair of the Central Canada SFI
+for Resolute Forest Products and Chair of the Central Canada SFI Implementation

-Implementation Committee.
-Allan has just received his 2013 QLP sticker
+Committee.
+Allan has just received his 2013 QLP sticker which is

-Wood program.
-The Ontario Wood program offers consumers a visible
+program.
+The Ontario Wood program offers consumers a visible way to

-managed in a sustainable manner and by choosing products manufactured,
+in a sustainable manner and by choosing products manufactured, Ontario residents

-Ontario residents are supporting local industries and choosing products
+are supporting local industries and choosing products from sustainably managed

 Research & Development